yochaigal/cairn/wip/2e/dungeon-seeds.md

 Swirling **smoke** fills the air in a ceaseless typhoon of ash and embers, obscuring the exits.
 Faint **movement** is visible through the smoke, as well as occasional shouting from the West side of the room.
 The **floor** is not level, with the East side raised a full foot higher than the West.

-- **Smoke**: Magical, it emits no sound or smell and can not be dissolved by normal means.
+- **Smoke**: Magical, it emits no sound or smell and cannot be dissolved by normal means.
 The exits in this room are obscured.
   - The doorway near the SW corridor contains the broken statue of a robed figure (see Basilisk, **3**).
 - **Movement**: Robed soldiers engaged in melee combat with unseen opponents.
   - There are always at least 3 members of either Faction engaged in skirmishes here.
 They will generally attack any shapes that try to cross the room but are easily confused by the smoke.